Ascend/pytorch/docs/en/environment_variable_reference/RANK_TABLE_FILE.md

 ## Usage Constraints

 - The configured file path cannot be a symbolic link and must have read permission.
 - The configured file must be in JSON format.
-For details, see the "Rank Table Configuration Resource Information" section in [CANN HCCL Library](https://www.hiascend.com/document/detail/en/canncommercial/900/API/hcclug/hcclug_000001.html).
+For details, see the "Rank Table Configuration" section in [CANN Huawei Collective Communication Library (HCCL)](https://www.hiascend.com/document/detail/en/CANNCommunityEdition/900/API/hcclug/hcclug_000001.html).

 ## Supported Products